aveshnaik007/logcleaner/README.md

 In Magento 2 the log files are written by Magento every day and every time this at some point some files can reach more then 1 GB.
 Most of time the developer will log into the server can clean this file to make some space on the drive.
 Most site admin or the owner doesn’t have a knowledge to clear these files.
 So created this plugin to help the site admin to clear these files on the server.

-To learn Magento development go to learningmagento.com [a link] (learningmagento.com)
+To learn Magento development go to learningmagento.com [r2hc]: learningmagento.com

 ### **Installing**